 He overpowered Satan who debilitated people, they were interested in Him.

 But He didn’t stop there.
 They really had another agenda.
-They had hoped that He would move one other...move into one other great area and that was the political or military era...area, and He would overthrow Rome and dispossess Rome of its control over Israel, free the land of Palestine and make Israel its own sovereign state.
+They had hoped that He would move into one other great area, and that was the political or military area, and He would overthrow Rome, and dispossess Rome of its control over Israel, free the land of Palestine and make Israel its own sovereign state.
 And they were hoping that He would enact such a military enterprise against Rome, leading some insurrection or even greater miraculously throwing them out.
 But He didn’t do that.

-The one thing He did add to His healing, His casting out of demons and the profound nature of His teaching...the one thing He did add and the greatest demand of all was that He demanded spiritual cleansing and He spoke about repentance and He spoke about acknowledgement of sin and turning from sin and spiritual blessings.
+The one thing He did add to His healing, His casting out of demons, and the profound nature of His teaching - the one thing He did add, and the greatest demand of all was that He demanded spiritual cleansing, and He spoke about repentance, and He spoke about acknowledgment of sin, and turning from sin, and spiritual blessings.
 And with that they lost interest.
 As soon as He confronted their sin, they were gone.
 As soon as He endeavored to deal with the issue of repentance, they turned and left.
 He ceased to be king material at that point.

 In spite of all of that, the mass of people in the land of Palestine rejected Christ.
 And John’s message throughout his gospel is they have no one to blame but themselves.
 If you have heard the truth, if you have been exposed to the reality of Jesus Christ and you do not believe, you bear the full weight of that unbelief.

 Still happening today.
-The latest statistics that I read that are about a hundred people a minute die and that means that about a hundred people a minute go to hell.
+The latest statistics that I read that are about 100 people a minute die, and that means that about 100 people a minute go to hell.
 They die in their sin.
 They die without forgiveness.
 They die with full culpability and full responsibility for their own iniquity.
-They die to experience eternal weeping, wailing, gnashing of teeth, fire, thirst, separation from God, unrelenting remorse and the pangs of a fully informed conscience.
+They die to experience eternal weeping, wailing, gnashing of teeth, fire, thirst, separation from God, unrelenting remorse, and the pangs of a fully informed conscience.
 And here Jesus is warning about that.

-John wrote this gospel, he says in chapter 20 verse 31, that you might believe and that believing you might have life in the name of Jesus Christ.
+John wrote this gospel, he says in 20:31, “that you might believe; and that believing you might have life in the name of Jesus Christ.”
 He wrote it so that you might believe that Jesus is the Christ, the Messiah, the Son of God, the Savior.
-And that believing you might have eternal life.
-But for those who do not believe, John makes it clear again and again that they will die in their sins and they will never go where Jesus
+And that believing, you might have eternal life.
+But for those who do not believe, John makes it clear again and again that they will die in their sins and they will never go where Jesus is.

 The inevitable consequences of unbelief and rejection in any age is to go out of the presence of God forever.
-And it is not annihilation and it is not soul sleep and it is not nothingness, it is into an eternal torment.
-Jesus says, reject me and you will die culpable and God’s wrath will only be satisfied by an eternity of torment.
+And it is not annihilation, and it is not soul sleep, and it is not nothingness, it is into an eternal torment.
+Jesus says, reject me and you will die culpable, and God’s wrath will only be satisfied by an eternity of torment.

 Since many people choose this rejection, it’s important for us to look at this text and to understand what John is saying here.
 And as we examine ourselves today, let’s start at the bottom line and be sure that we are in the faith and not headed for a death with full culpability of sin and an eternity of punishment.